armadaproject/armada-spark/docs/architecture.md

 ```
 kubectl --context <cluster> -n <namespace> port-forward <spark-driver-pod-name> 4040:4040
 ```
 You can get the specific cluster, namespace, podName details on the driver job's "Commands" page in the Lookout UI.
-(You can determine which is the driver job, by looking at for the "driver" container on the Lookout UI "Details" page.
+The "driver" container on the Lookout UI "Details" page refers to the driver job.

 ## Configuration Options